 (b) methylamphetamine;

-(c) 3, 4-methylenedioxy-n, alpha-dimethylphenylamine (MDMA).
+(c) 3, 4-methylenedioxy-n, alpha-dimethylphenylethylamine (MDMA).

+[Regulation 3 amended in Gazette 25 Jan 2008 p.
+217.]

 4. Conducting a driver assessment (s.
 66A(7))

 For the purposes of section 66A(7), the procedure that a member of the Police Force is to follow when assessing drug impairment as a part of a driver assessment is to be based on observations of aspects of the driver’s behaviour, demeanour and condition, which can include whether —